zinen/node-red-contrib-hue-tunable-white/README.md

 So this is how its calculated pr default settings:
 At 7:00 and again at 21:00 the color will be the most orange.
 At 14:00 the color will be white-blueish.

+CT aka Color temperatur... or more precise Color temperature represented as a Mired value [wiki for Mired](https://en.wikipedia.org/wiki/Mired).
+The Micred value is calculated like so: CT(Mired) = 1000000 / CT(Kelvin).
+So a kelvin color of 2700K is (1000000 / 2700) = CT(Mired) value of 370 on the brige.

 The graph below shows how the color will change according to the current hour.

 ![Graph](./img/graph.png)